hardillb/node-red-contrib-ldap/README.md

 Takes base DN and filter

-Filter is a Mustashe template that will
+Filter is a Mustashe template that will match against the whole msg object

 Credentials don't work yet